francoposa/parking-rate-service/README.md

  Replace the stored parking rates with a new set of rates

  Currently no business-logic validation is done on the rates.
 It is up to the user to submit rates with accurate time periods and prices.
- POST will fail if any invalid or incorrectly-formatted data is supplied.
+ POST will fail atomically if any invalid or incorrectly-formatted data is supplied.

  JSON Rate objects:
  - `days`: `string`